wolfpup-software/gateway/README.md

 }
 ```

-The `host` property defines the address of the server.
+The `authority` property defines the address of the server.

 The `key_filepath` and `cert_filepath` properties define the filepath of the
 TLS certificate needed to establish TLS connections.
 They can be relative